Joyeux Noël

 Joyeux Noël (English: Merry Christmas) is a 2005 war drama film based on the Christmas truce of December 1914, depicted through the eyes of French, British, and German soldiers.
 It was written and directed by Christian Carion, and screened out of competition at the 2005 Cannes Film Festival.

 The film, which includes one of the last appearances of Ian Richardson before his death, was nominated for Best Foreign Language Film at the 78th Academy Awards.
 It is a fictionalised account of an actual event that took place in December 1914, when Wilhelm, German Crown Prince, sent the lead singer of the Berlin Imperial Opera company on a solo visit to the front line.
-Singing by the tenor, Walter Kirchhoff, to the 120th and 124th Württemberg regiments led French soldiers in their trenches to stand up and applaud.
+Singing by the tenor, Walter Kirchhoff, to the 120th and 124th Württemberg regiments led Scottish soldiers in their trenches to stand up and applaud.

 Plot

-The story centres mainly upon six characters: Gordon (a Lieutenant of the Royal Scots Fusiliers); Audebert (a French Lieutenant in the 26th Infantry and reluctant son of a general); Horstmayer (a Jewish German Lieutenant of the 93rd Infantry); Father Palmer (a Scottish priest working as a chaplain and stretcher-bearer); and two famous opera stars, German tenor Nikolaus Sprink - Walter Kirchoff - and his Danish fiancée, mezzo-soprano Anna Sørensen.
+The story centres mainly upon six characters: Gordon (a Lieutenant of the Royal Scots Fusiliers); Audebert (a French Lieutenant in the 26th Infantry and reluctant son of a general); Horstmayer (a Jewish German Lieutenant of the 93rd Infantry); Father Palmer (a Scottish priest working as a chaplain and stretcher-bearer); and two famous opera stars, German tenor Nikolaus Sprink (based on Walter Kirchhoff) and his Danish fiancée, mezzo-soprano Anna Sørensen.

 The film begins with scenes of schoolboys reciting patriotic speeches that both praise their countries and condemn their enemies.
 In Scotland, two young brothers, Jonathan and William, join up to fight, followed by their priest, Father Palmer, who becomes a chaplain.
 In Germany, Sprink is interrupted during a performance by a German officer announcing a reserve call up.
 French soldier Audebert looks at a photograph of his pregnant wife, whom he has had to leave behind (in the occupied part of France, just in front of his trench), and prepares to exit into the trenches for an Allied assault on German lines.
 However, the assault fails, with the French and British taking many casualties while William loses his life.

 In Germany, Anna gets permission to perform for Crown Prince Wilhelm, and Sprink is allowed to accompany her.
 They spend a night together and then perform.
 Afterward, Sprink expresses bitterness at the comfort of the generals at their headquarters and resolves to go back to the front to sing for the troops.
 Sprink initially opposes Anna's decision to go with him, but he agrees shortly afterward.

-The unofficial truce begins when the British begin to sing festive songs and songs from home, accompanied by bagpipes.
+The unofficial truce begins when the Scots begin to sing festive songs and songs from home, accompanied by bagpipes.
 Sprink and Sørensen arrive on the German front line, and Sprink sings for his comrades.
 As Sprink sings "Silent Night", he is accompanied by Father Palmer's bagpipes from the Scottish front line.
 Sprink responds to Palmer and exits his trench with a small Christmas tree, singing "Adeste Fideles".
-Following Sprink's lead Audebert, Horstmayer, and Gordon meet in no-man's-land and agree on a cease-fire for the evening.
+Following Sprink's lead, Audebert, Horstmayer, and Gordon meet in no-man's-land and agree on a cease-fire for the evening.